mbMosman/js-practice-projects/basic-color-swap/readme.md

 ## Details

-1. Create a `<button>` element on the DOM, you may do this in jQuery, or write it directly in the HTML code.
+1. Create a `<button>` element.
+You may do this in JavaScript, or write it directly in the HTML code.
 Have the button text read "Add".

-2. Using jQuery, append a `<div>` element when you click the button.
+2. Using JavaScript, append a `<div>` element when you click the button.
 This `<div>` should contain:

  - A `<span>` element that shows how many times you have clicked the button from the first step.
  - Two `<button>` elements.
 The text of the two buttons should read "Swap" and "Delete".